 If you look closely, you will see that we omitted chapters from the Arc42 template.
 This is intentional because it is not recommended to fill all the template, if it does not value to the documentation.
 E.g. we removed chapter two architecture constraints.
 That's done because we do not face any constraints driven from outside our team.
 All constraints are chosen by the team and therefore rather a solution strategy.

 Images and Diagrams

-For diagrams we us UML notation, if appropriate.
+For diagrams, we us UML notation, if appropriate.
 This is a widely adopted industry standard and the most important concepts and syntax is widely understood.
 We try to use UML "the right" way, but we do not have the aspiration to draw perfect UML diagrams.
 The important part is that everyone understands the diagrams as easily as possibly.
-Therefore a diagram should always have a legend, unless the meaning of the "boxes and arrows" is obvious.
-Keep in mind: What is obvious for you, may be a mystery for someone else 😉.
+Therefore, a diagram should always have a legend, unless the meaning of the "boxes and arrows" is obvious.
+Keep in mind: What is obvious to you, may be a mystery for someone else 😉.

 *.puml) are stored also in